philipanda/gnome-phone-auto-hotspot/README.md

 ## Usage
 Once installed and configured a system tray icon will appear.
 Pressing it shows a dropdown menu with two options: "Connect" and "Disconnect".

+## Security
+- The hotspot is only identified by its SSID, which can easily be spoofed by a bad actor.
+- Is holding the hotspot password as a gnome extension preference secure?